Flat whites and lattes: two delicious espresso beverages that have been enjoyed for a long time, yet remain often confused for one another.

 The main difference between a flat white and a latte lies in the type of milk used and the ratio of coffee to milk.
 Flat whites are made with microfoam milk and use more espresso, whereas lattes are made with steamed milk and a layer of milk foam.

-In this article, it’s time to explore the differences between flat white vs. latte in-depth, their unique flavor profiles, and their ingredients.
+In this article, we will explore the differences between flat whites and lattes in-depth, their unique flavor profiles, and their ingredients.

-So come along as I’ll break down everything you need to know about these popular coffee drinks – so that by the end of it all, you can finally decide whether a flat white or latte should be your go-to order at the cafe.
+So come along as I break down everything you need to know about these popular coffee drinks, so that by the end, you can finally decide whether a flat white or latte should be your go-to order at the cafe.

-Before getting into the details between these delicious espresso-based drinks, you can have a look at all the differences in this overview:
+Before getting into the details of these delicious espresso-based drinks, you can have a look at all the differences in this overview:

 What is the difference in milk preparation?